bohdaq/rust-web-server/DEVELOPER.md

 > sudo /Applications/IntelliJ\ IDEA\ CE.app/Contents/MacOS/idea

+or if you're using CLion

+> sudo /Applications/CLion.app/Contents/MacOS/clion

+UPDATE 30.04.2023: You may encounter problems on `macOS` even when you're running IDE as root.
+To fix it make sure you have clonned the gihub repo as root as well.
+To clone repository as `root` on `macOS`, add user public and private keys to `/var/root/.ssh` folder.

+> sudo mkdir -p /var/root/.ssh
+>
+> sudo cp ~/.ssh/id_rsa /var/root/.ssh/
+>
+> sudo cp ~/.ssh/id_rsa.pub /var/root/.ssh/

+and then clone the repo:

+> mkdir -p ~/git

+> cd ~/git

+> sudo git clone git@github.com:bohdaq/rust-web-server.git

 UPDATE 28.01.2023: I've got an [open source license](https://www.jetbrains.com/community/opensource/) from JetBrains on all products.
 They also have [academic licenses](https://www.jetbrains.com/community/education/) available.

 However, I **run and test from terminal**.